-The proposed and Consolidated Grant Program, including recommendations for the funding of agencies and for the amount of funds to be allocated will be published community-wide for comment in the morning and evening Lancaster Newspapers during the month of March.
-A second public hearing will be advertised and conducted in City Council Chambers concerning the proposed Consolidated Plan and allocation of funds.
-A 30-day public comment period will be provided, starting from the date of the second public hearing.
-Copies of the Consolidated Plan will be available to the public during the 30-day comment period.
-All written comments received and all oral testimony at the public hearing will be recorded and made available as part of the Consolidated Plan.
+The proposed Annual Action Plan, including recommendations for the funding of agencies and for the amount of funds to be allocated will be published community-wide for comment in the Lancaster Newspapers, and on the City's website, during the month of September.
+This announcement includes a notification of a public hearing ,conducted in City Council Chambers concerning the proposed Action Plan and allocation of funds.
+A 30-day public comment period will be provided, starting from the date of the ad announcement.
+Copies of the Action Plan will be available to the public during the 30-day comment period, at City Hall and electronically on the City's website.
+All written comments received and all oral testimony at the public hearing will be recorded and made available as part of the Action Plan.